The Yang-Baxter integrability of the critical Ising chain: Integrable local Hamiltonian

 One can check that, ${\cal U}$ leaves the Hamiltonian invariant, i.e. ${\cal U}H{\cal U}^{-1}=H$.
 To obtain an explicit realization of ${\cal U}$ in the spin basis, we first rearrange ${\cal U}$ in the following way:

 Now, using the JW transformation, we arrive at

-However, it is clear that ${\cal U}$ does not act as some translation operator anymore in the spin basis.
+{It is worth noting that the operator $\mathcal{U}$ is unitary and we shall see soon that it acts like the Kramers-Wannier duality operator for a twisted Ising model.} However, it is clear that ${\cal U}$ does not act as some translation operator anymore in the spin basis.
 To have a better understanding of its action, let us consider the parameter dependent Hamiltonian

 which reduces to $H$ at $h=1$, i.e. one has ${\frak H}(1)=H$.
 It is now straightforward to check that, under the action of ${\cal U}$, the Hamiltonian ${\frak H}(h)$ transforms as

 Therefore, the unitary operator ${\cal U}$ implements the duality between the Hamiltonian ${\frak H}(h)$ and its dual ${\frak H}(1/h)$, which evidently becomes a symmetry at $h=1$.
 This resembles the familiar Kramers-Wannier (KW) duality of the TFIM.
 However, the Hamiltonian $H$ for finite $N$ does not exactly describe the TFIM due to the presence of the parity-dependent term ${\sf P}X_NX_1$.
 To remedy this, we will now consider the TFIM with periodic boundary condition and demonstrate how systematically one can exploit the integrability of $H$ to construct the KW duality operator, among other (non-invertible) symmetries.